Why does my team need constant follow-up?

 Delegation is structured, not dumped

-When those are in place, work moves without you chasing it.
+When those are in place, work can move without you chasing it.

 If you’re tired of being the follow-up system, let’s fix what’s causing it.

-If follow-up is the symptom, delegation and standards are usually the cause.
+If follow-up is the symptom, delegation, ownership and standards are usually the cause.

 Why does delegation keep failing?